 Among the Kraft brands are staples of many American children’s lunches: Oscar Mayer hot dogs and lunch meats, Capri Sun and Kool-Aid beverages, JELLO-O gelatin desserts, Nutter Butter and Oreo cookies.

-In 2010, Kraft acquired the esteemed U.K. candy company Cadbury, and, according to Forbes, became a confectionary powerhouse: “Kraft has now become the biggest player in the global chocolate industry with popular brands like Dairy Milk, Creme Egg, Flake, and Green & Black’s.”
+In 2010, Kraft acquired the esteemed U.K. chocolate company Cadbury, and, according to Forbes, became a confectionary powerhouse: “Kraft has now become the biggest player in the global chocolate industry with popular brands like Dairy Milk, Creme Egg, Flake, and Green & Black’s.”
 Forbes estimated that Kraft’s global market share in chocolates and candies was 12.5% in 2011.

 The Cadbury product line has opened up new sustainability avenues for the U.S. company.
 “Kraft Foods has been on a sustainability journey for quite a few years,” says McGrath, “but we’ve had an increased sense of focus since 2006.
 Much of what we’d done in the past was in our manufacturing operations and was viewed as efficiency — doing more with less.
-That work continues, but we’ve gone beyond that by building sustainability into our business strategy and changing our corporate culture.”
+That work continues, but we’ve gone beyond that by building sustainability into our business strategy and changing our corporate culture.
+A particular focus is to invest in the sustainability of the key agricultural commodities that we buy.”
 In 2011, for instance, Kraft increased its sustainable sourcing of agricultural commodities by 36%.
 It’s now the world’s largest buyer of Fairtrade Certified cocoa and Fairtrade Organic cocoa.